Private Equity Tutorials

 The external investors in PE fund are known as limited partners (LP).
 This is so as their total liability is limited to the extent of capital invested

 Not everyone can invest in a PE Firm.
 Generally, investors having an ability to put $250,000 or more are allowed to invest in PE Firm.
-Hence LP generally would have investors such as Pension Funds, Labor Unions, Insurance companies, Universities Endowments, large wealthy families or Individuals, Foundations etc. Private vs public pension funds, university endowments and foundations account for 70% of the money in the top 100 private-equity firm while the remaining 30% is with HNWI, Insurance & bank Companies.
+Hence LP generally would have investors such as Pension Funds, Labor Unions, Insurance companies, Universities Endowments, large wealthy families or Individuals, Foundations, etc. Private vs public pension funds, university endowments, and foundations account for 70% of the money in the top 100 private-equity firms while the remaining 30% is with HNWI, Insurance & bank Companies.

 Does that mean that commoners cannot invest in funds at all?
 Well, things have started to change now.
 Traditional private equity managers such as KKR now offer opportunities to invest at a much lower amount that is just $10,000.

 Canada Pension Plan Investment Board, Teacher Retirement System of Texas, Washington state investment board and Virginia Retirement Board are few examples of large investors (limited partners) in the world who have invested in Private equity funds.

 So LP would commit capital to Private equity firm and demands a return for it.
-Private equity has performed far better than the public markets in past.
+Private equity has performed far better than the public markets in the past.

 As per the available data, From April 1986 to December 2015, Cambridge Associates’ U.S. Private Equity Index gave its investors 13.4 percent annually net of fees, with a standard deviation of 9.4 percent.
 This was the longest period for which data is available currently, while the Russell 3000 Index returned 9.9 percent annually over the same period, with a standard deviation of 16.7 percent (including dividends).